LIFE THREATENING ALLERGIES

 An allergy, according to the Centers for Disease Control and Prevention (CDC), is an abnormal immune response to a certain substance that the body reacts to as harmful.
 A severe allergic reaction with rapid onset can be life threatening.
 These reactions are also known as anaphylaxis.
 The most common causes of anaphylaxis are food allergies and insect bites/stings.

-This page provides details from the School Access to Emergency Epinephrine (Act 195 of 2014), resources for available epinephrine administration devices and access to the current list of approved epinephrine auto-injector administration courses.
+This page provides details from the School Access to Emergency Epinephrine (Act 195 of 2014), Administration of Epinephrine Auto-injectors by School Bus Drivers and School Crossing Guards (Act 2 of 2017), resources for available epinephrine administration devices and access to the current list of approved epinephrine auto-injector administration courses.

 Pennsylvania Guidelines for Management of Food Allergies in Schools